Cathedral High School (Indianapolis): Football

 For the 2008 Sunday Night Football season on NBC, Cathedral High School's football program was featured because even though the school has more football victories than any school in the state of Indiana, they do not have a home field.
 Though several games throughout the schedule each year are designated home games, they are played at different fields (such as Indianapolis Arlington High School, Arsenal Technical High School, and the University of Indianapolis) which are not directly affiliated with Cathedral itself.
 Its two segments aired on November 2 and 9, 2008.

 As of the end of the 2013 IHSAA football season, Cathedral had more wins than any other school in the history of the sport in the state of Indiana.
 The Irish have won over 750 in program history.

 As of 2021 Cathedral ranks first on the all-time list for State Finals appearances in Indiana, having reached the title game a total of eighteen times.
 They won in fourteen of those eighteen appearances (1986, 1992, 1996, 1998, 1999, 2006, 2008, 2010, 2011, 2012, 2013, 2014, 2020, and 2021).

 The football team was led by Rick Streiff who coached the team to 9 state championships which ties him for the most championships for a high school football coach in Indiana.
 In addition to Streiff, the coaching staff is heavily compiled of former NFL and NCAA players such as Mike Prior and Darrick Brownlow.

 Since 2017, the football team has been coached by Bill Peebles, who has led the Fighting Irish to two back-to-back 5A IHSAA State Championships in 2020 and 2021 respectively.
-The Fighting Irish competed in 5A IHSAA Football Division from 2013 to 2021, which was two classes above their enrollment numbers.
-As a result, they now will compete in Class 6A, the largest of the six classes and two classes above.
+The Fighting Irish competed in the 5A IHSAA Football Division from 2013 to 2021, which was two classes above their enrollment numbers.
+They have since competed in Class 6A, the largest of the six classes and still two classes above their enrollment.